Lu Xun: Style and thought

 Lu Xun was a versatile writer.
 He wrote using both traditional Chinese conventions and 19th century European literary forms.
 His style has been described in equally broad terms, conveying both "sympathetic engagement" and "ironic detachment" at different moments.
-Particularly in his early novellas, Lu wrote about characters who were weak, indecisive, frustrated, and largely the victims of oppressive Chinese culture.
+Particularly in his early novellas, Lu Xun wrote about characters who were weak, indecisive, frustrated, and largely the victims of oppressive Chinese culture.

 His essays are often incisive in his societal commentary, and in his stories his mastery of the vernacular language and tone make some of his literary works (like "The True Story of Ah Q") hard to convey through translation.
 In them, he frequently treads a fine line between criticizing the follies of his characters and sympathizing with those very follies.
 Lu Xun was a master of irony and satire (as can be seen in "The True Story of Ah Q") and yet could also write impressively direct prose ("My Old Home", "A Little Incident").